-Gay-Affirmative Therapy
+Gay-affirmative Therapy

 Difficult intersections between sexual orientation; religion, faith and spirituality; conflicting cultural and relational demands; and trauma cause:

-Culture, race, family, religion, spirituality and sexual orientation: for the privileged majority in society, these different parts of life intersect in ways that complement each other and create inner stability and resilience.
 For example, it's comparatively easy to be a straight, white Christian.
 But for people who are sexually diverse, these parts of life can intersect in ways that cause sharp contradiction and create painful inner conflict and instability.

 These intersectional contradictions can be traumatizing enough on their own.
 But sexually diverse people also tend to have more sexual, physical and emotional trauma in their histories than the general population.